SwiftUIX/SwiftUIX/README.md

 ### `ProgressBar`

-A view that depicts the progress of a task over time.
+A linear view that depicts the progress of a task over time.

 ```swift
 public struct ProgressBar: View {